Perentie: Description

 Perenties are the largest living species of lizard in Australia.
 Perenties can grow to lengths of 2.5 m and weigh up to 20 kg, possibly up to 3 m and 40 kg, making it the fourth-largest extant species of lizard (exceeded in size only by the Komodo dragon, Asian water monitor and crocodile monitor).
 However, perenties are very lean among large monitors, making it significantly less bulky than the rock monitor at a similar size.

+The head and neck of the perentie have a creamy-white background and a reticulated pattern of black lines and flecks.
+The body is a yellow or cream colour, with brown rosettes on the back.
+The limbs are dark with white spots.

 Venom

 In late 2005, University of Melbourne researchers discovered that all monitors may be somewhat venomous.
 Previously, bites inflicted by monitors were thought to be prone to infection because of bacteria in their mouths, but the researchers showed that the immediate effects are caused by mild envenomation.
 Bites on the hand by Komodo dragons (V. komodensis), perenties (V. giganteus), lace monitors (V. varius), and spotted tree monitors (V. scalaris) have been observed to cause swelling within minutes, localised disruption of blood clotting, and shooting pain up to the elbow, which can often last for several hours.

 University of Washington biologist Kenneth V. Kardong and toxicologists Scott A. Weinstein and Tamara L. Smith have argued that the suggestion of venom glands "... has had the effect of underestimating the variety of complex roles played by oral secretions in the biology of reptiles, produced a very narrow view of oral secretions and resulted in misinterpretation of reptilian evolution".
 According to the scientists "... reptilian oral secretions contribute to many biological roles other than to quickly dispatch prey".
 They concluded, "Calling all in this clade venomous implies an overall potential danger that does not exist, misleads in the assessment of medical risks, and confuses the biological assessment of squamate biochemical systems".